 Orthodontics isn't just about braces and Invisalign.
-Often, we create metal or acrylic appliances at our in-house lab which can be used for different reasons at different points of treatment.
-Sometimes they are removable, other times they are fixed in place for a period of time.
+Often, we create metal or plastic appliances at our in-house laboratory.
+Appliances can be used at different points of treatment to achieve certain results.
+Appliances are often removable, or can be fixed.

-Sometimes it is necessary to undergo a 'first phase' of treatment, for children and young teenagers.
+During the mixed dentition (a mixture of baby and permanent teeth), sometimes it is preferable to have a 'first phase' of treatment, for children and young teenagers.
 This is normally to expand the arches, gain space, modify skeletal growth, correct cross bites and open deep bites.
 This may be the only treatment some patients need if their concerns are only mild.

-Most orthodontic patients will also use some form of appliance during their braces treatment.
-This may be a clear silicone plate to wear to bed to prevent you grinding your teeth against the brackets, or it may be headgear to help the elastics do their job.
+Most patients will also require some form of appliance during their orthodontic treatment.
+This may be a clear silicone plate to wear to bed to prevent you grinding your teeth against the brackets, or headgear to with elastic wear.

 Lip bumpers make more room in the lower arch.
 They hold the muscles of the lips and cheeks off the teeth and the teeth drift outwards.
 The ultra gentle movement allows bone to move with the teeth.
 Space gain means fewer tooth extractions.